CMU-IDS-2022/assignment-2-tia/writeup.md

   - Filter by year: selection box
   - Present TOP 10 billionaire's information by rank: sorted dataframe (table)
   - Visualize TOP 10 billiaonires' wealth: sorted bar chart with color scales
+  - * We enable users to focus on top 10 billionaires across years by this design.
+Table is straightforward to show the rank.
+We only take 3 columns from the full dataframe to emphasize crucial information: Name of billionaire, their total weath and rank in the list; Using sorted colorful bar chart, we show the wealth of billionaires by their rank and it's helpful to see the wealth gap between top 10 billionaires.

 **2. How has billionaire's wealth contributed to different economies and how has the wealth distribution changed throughout years?**
   - Filter by year: selection box (dropdown menu)